pantheon-systems/documentation/source/_docs/guides/composer-convert.md

 </div>

 ## Checkout a New Branch
 You're about to make some massive changes to the codebase.
-We recommend you to do this work on a new branch, as it might take you sometime to complete and rolling back can be complicated:
+We recommend you to do this work on a new branch, as it might take you some time to complete and rolling back can be complicated:

 1. In your local terminal, change directories to your site project.
 For example, if you keep your projects in a folder called `projects` in the home directory: